5 Things to Know Before Buying how many types of resistor

 Common Types of Linear Resistors

-Linear resistors react in accordance with Ohm’s Law.
-These resistors will change value through direct proportion to the applied voltage and temperature.
-Typically, linear resistors are broken down into two categories: fixed resistors and variable resistors.
+Linear resistors react according to Ohm’s Law, changing value in direct proportion to the applied voltage and temperature.
+These resistors are typically classified into two categories: fixed resistors and variable resistors.

 Fixed Resistors

-These resistors provide consistent resistance across a circuit.
-These types of resistors are most commonly used on printed circuit boards and in electronics.
-Fixed resistors can be sourced with a variety of sizes and material compositions.
-The most common fixed resistors are as follows:
+These resistors offer consistent resistance across a circuit and are commonly used in printed circuit boards and electronic devices.
+Fixed resistors come in a variety of sizes and material compositions.
+The most common types include:

 Variable Resistors

-Unlike fixed resistors, the resistance values of these components can be manipulated through a dial, knob, or screw.
-Since they are able to control voltage and currents, they’re commonly used in radio and audio equipment.
-The common types of variable resistors include:
+Unlike fixed resistors, variable resistors allow resistance values to be adjusted through a dial, knob, or screw, making them essential in applications like radio and audio equipment.
+The common types of variable resistors are:

 Types of Non-Linear Resistors